Five Power Defence Arrangements: History

-An Avro Vulcan strategic bomber of Royal Air Force at RMAF Butterworth.
+An Avro Vulcan strategic bomber of the Royal Air Force at RMAF Butterworth.

 The FPDA was set up following the termination of the United Kingdom's defence guarantees of Malaya under the Anglo-Malayan Defence Agreement, as a result of the UK's decision in 1967 to withdraw its armed forces east of Suez on 1 November 1971.
-Under the Five Powers Defence Arrangements, the five member-nations of (Australia, Malaysia, New Zealand, Singapore and the United Kingdom) agreed to consult one another in the event of armed aggression against Malaysia and Singapore.
+Under the Five Powers Defence Arrangements, the five member-nations of Australia, Malaysia, New Zealand, Singapore and the United Kingdom agreed to consult one another in the event of armed aggression against Malaysia and Singapore.
 The 1971 Joint Communiqué states:

 In the event of any form of armed attack externally organised or supported or the threat of such attack against Malaysia and Singapore, their governments would immediately consult together for the purpose of deciding what measures should be taken jointly or separately in relation to such attack or threat.

 In line with the FPDA Joint Communiqué of 16 April 1971, two councils, the Joint Consultative Council and the Air Defence Council, were established.
 The Joint Consultative Council provided a forum for regular consultations at the senior official-level on matters relating to the defence arrangements.
 The Air Defence Council was responsible for the functioning of the Headquarters Integrated Air Defence System (HQIADS).

 With the expansion and complexity of FPDA exercises and the move towards joint and combined exercises over the years, the two councils were amalgamated in terms of their functions and tasks as well as memberships to improve the management and coordination of FPDA activities.
 The merged Council was named the FPDA Consultative Council (FCC).